 Sleeps 12 in bunk beds self catering.
 R170 per person with no bedding or towels provided.
 Minimum of 4 people.

 The rate is R170 per person per night with your own sleeping bags or bedding.
-Alternatively, we can supply bedding and towels at R250 per person per night.

 Close to the house is a braai/barbeque area – a stunning setting for star-filled nights around the fire.
 You can find relief on hot days in the large cement reservoir swimming pool that is available to all guests at Cedar Falls, fed continuously by clear, fresh water from the mountain stream.

 Please note that due to us being in a World Heritage Site, we are unable to accommodate pets.

 Check in is anytime from 2pm onwards, and check out by 10am.
 Guests are welcome to arrive earlier and leave later if you want to do walks, however please ensure you are out of your accommodation so that our team can start cleaning for the next guests.
 Please note this is un-serviced accommodation.

 So from all the people on the ground who are involved in the bigger project, we would like to say a heart felt thank you to all of our partners at the ECPTA.
 Here’s to a long future of creating a legacy for hikers and locals alike.